 8340 W. Beloit Rd., (414) 543-5510

-This West Allis classic, formerly known as Capri's, has been around since the 1960's.
-It reopened in 2014 with a brand new name and new owners; but, you'll still find some of Capri's classic offerings on the menu.
-If you're looking for ooey gooey cheesy pasta dishes, classic thin crust pizza and carbonara made the traditional way, you'll find it at Capri di Nuovo.
-Take a seat inside and enjoy the diner-esque environs or take it out to the patio where you can enjoy your Italian feast al fresco.
-Don't forget the housemade cannoli for dessert.
+This West Allis classic, formerly known as Capri’s, has been around since the 1960s.
+If you’re looking for ooey gooey cheesy pasta dishes, classic thin crust pizza or carbonara made the traditional way, you’ll find it at Capri di Nuovo.
+Don’t forget the housemade cannoli for dessert.

 9039 W. National Ave., (414) 327-1600

-Don't miss this unassuming West Allis gem which has been serving up classic Peruvian fare since 2012.
-Colorful offerings include flavorful empanadas, ceviche, aji de gallina (chicken stew) and lomo (sauteed steak) along with a variety of dishes which showcase the impact of myriad cultural influences on Peru.
-Along with appetizers and entrees, you can also sample Peruvian beer, sangria and a small selection of Peruvian wines.
+Don’t miss this unassuming gem which has been serving up classic Peruvian fare since 2012.
+Offerings include flavorful empanadas, ceviche, aji de gallina (chicken stew) and lomo (sauteed steak) along.
+Peruvian beer, sangria and a small selection of Peruvian wines are also available.

 Dicken’s Grill & Spirits

 This corner pub offers a nice selection of local craft brews along with sandwiches, appetizers, housemade pizza and a popular Friday night fish fry.
 Other crowd favorites include grilled burgers and loaded Bloody Marys on Sundays.

 The menu includes a solid selection of burgers and sandwiches, some served up with fries and mini candy bars.
 It is also one of the only brick and mortar spots where you can find authentic Polish pierogi made by the popular Stuffed food truck.